Who Designed Ivanka Trump And Melania Trump’s Joint Session Of Congress Outfits?

 Melania Trump reportedly received a standing ovation at the event from Congress, according to Daily Mail.
 The First Lady of the United States stood on stage with widows of men killed by illegal immigrants for Trump’s “biggest speech yet.”

-‘Jamiel’s 17-year-old son was viciously murdered by an illegal immigrant gang member who had just been released from prison.
-Jamiel Jr. was an incredible young man with unlimited potential who was getting ready to go to college where he would have excelled as a great college quarterback.
+“Jamiel’s 17-year-old son was viciously murdered by an illegal immigrant gang member who had just been released from prison.
+Jamiel Jr. was an incredible young man with unlimited potential who was getting ready to go to college where he would have excelled as a great college quarterback.”

-‘But he never got the chance.
+“But he never got the chance.”

-‘Also with us are Susan Oliver, and Jessica Davis.
+“Also with us are Susan Oliver, and Jessica Davis.
 Their husbands… were slain in the line of duty in California.
 They were pillars of their community.
 These brave men were viciously gunned down by an illegal immigrant with a criminal record and two prior deportations.
-He should have never been in the country.
+He should have never been in the country.”

-‘Sitting with Susan is his daughter Jenna.
+“Sitting with Susan is his daughter Jenna.
 Jenna, I want you to know your father is a hero and tonight you have the love of entire country supporting you and praying for you.”

 Do you love Melania Trump and Ivanka Trump’s style?
 Let us know what you think in the comment section below.